Maintained by NextGen Coastal — $342M under management in OC & LA

 • Wildfire evacuation orders requiring property shutdown

-• Tenant is late on rent and "not answering the phone" — NOT an emergency
+• Tenant is late on rent and not answering the phone — not an emergency

-2. Follow up in writing (email or text) within 24 hours with the same information plus photos if relevant
+2. Follow up in writing (email or text) within 24 hours with the same information plus photos if relevant.

 Property inspection clipboard on a kitchen counter with smartphone calendar